profile

 It's my son Rayan's first day of preschool.

 He wakes up hours earlier than usual...
-But he is excited and happy with a BIG smile on his face.
+But he's excited and happy with a BIG smile on his face.

 I guess he doesn't know what he's signing up for...

-In a couple of hours his freedom is going to go away FOREVER ha ha.
+In a couple of hours his freedom is gonna go away FOREVER ;)

-My wife and I are excited and proud of him on his first day as it's a big moment for the family...
-My son is finally ready to kick some butts, and I can't be more proud of him.
+My wife and I are excited and proud of him on his first day as it's a big moment for the entire family...
+My son is finally ready to kick some butts, and I cannot be more proud of him.

-My wife is also relieved that she'd get a little break from him and some "me time"...
+My wife is also relieved that she would get a little break from him and get some "me time"...

-Because sometimes our cute, innocent, angelic 4-years old can be a real pain in the ass ha ha.
+Because sometimes our cute, innocent, angelic 4-years old can be a real pain in the ass--well most of the time haha.

 We are driving him to school, and suddenly, I'm having flashbacks of my first days of school.